 - a.
-Point out the instructions for CommunityEdu. - This is an interactive online program addressing issues that affect members of fraternities and sororities and students in college. - ii.
+Point out the instructions for Tightrope. - This is an interactive online program addressing issues that affect members of fraternities and sororities and students in college. - ii.
 It is an important resource to help us better understand our social behaviors and to better understand how we can create safe environments within Delta Upsilon and our general lives. - iii.
-All associate members need to complete Part 1 of the program within the first two weeks of the Associate Member Education Program.
+All associate members need to complete the program. - The program can be accessed by logging into the DU Portal and clicking on the button for DU Virtual Programs.